elikschultz/fetch-rewards-coding-exercise/README.md

 - There are 7 records where the purchase date is after the finish date, which does not seem like it should ever be the case.
 - There are 13 records where the scan date is prior to the purchase date, which again seems like it should never be the case.
 - There are 212 unique user_id values and 495 user records.
 It turns out that 283 of the records are duplicates.
 - Barcodes in the brands data are not unique.
-Looking at a few of the duplications, it appears that there may be some test/dummy data causing this (e.g. barcode 511111704140 is used for the sauce brand Prego, but also for "Diet Chris Cola")
+Looking at a few of the duplications, it appears that there may be some test/dummy data causing this (e.g. barcode 511111704140 is used for the sauce brand Prego, but also used for "Diet Chris Cola")
 - Many categories in the brands data are mising category codes.

 ## 4. Communicate with Stakeholders